jtrussell/semver-tags/README.md

 ## Getting Started
 Install the module with: `npm install -g semver-tags`

-Now `cd` into your repo and run `semver-tags --help` to see available options.
+`cd` into your repo and run `semver-tags --help` to see available options.

+## CLI
+Get the latest semver tag:

+`semver-tags --last`

+Get the last three:

+`semver-tags --last 3`

+Get the first:

+`semver-tags --first`

+Nested repos of different flavors fouling things up?

+`semver-tags --repo-type svn --first`

 ## API
 ```javascript